tuvus/iowa-systems/README.md

 ---
 Seeds:

-Seeds are spawned by a separate variable at start that can be edited.
+The initial starting seed population is governed by a separate variable at start that can be edited.
-The humidity on the earth is randomly changed each calculation.
+Seeds will form a seed bank protecting the species from overgrasing from the rabbits The humidity on the earth is randomly changed each calculation.
 Seeds will germinate after a certain time and above a certain humidity.